 This region occupies about 15% of the total land area.
 The altitude of the region ranges between 4,877m-8848m.
-It includes eight of the 14 highest summits in the world, which exceeds an altitude of 8,000 meter including Everest, Annapurna, Dhaulagiri and others.
+It includes eight of the 14 highest summits in the world, which exceeds an altitude of 8,000 meters including Everest, Annapurna, Dhaulagiri, and others.

 - Mountain Region: